frankkode/africa-tourist-guide/README.md

 </ol>
 <ul>As a user looking to ‘hotels’ through the Africa I can use the ‘hotels’ selector and find hotels,restaurants, bars in the location of interest.</ul>
 <ol>
-<li>Starting in the city I can search bar after bar using OPEN tourists guide to find all the top star rated bars around.</li>
+<li>Starting in the city I can search the bars using Africa tourists guide to find all the top star rated bars around.</li>
 <li>I can choose my hotel which is suited to the spot with higher class bars.</li>
 <li>Using the Restaurants selector to dine while out on the town.</li>
 </ol>